Volunteer to ensure that all eligible Americans have the ability to cast a meaningful ballot and have their vote counted.

-Digital on-demand training will be provided so volunteers are well-equipped to spot common voting programs.
+Digital on-demand training will be provided so volunteers are well-equipped to spot common voting problems.
 Volunteers will work in pairs to help monitor polling locations.

 By volunteering for a minimum of 3.5 hours at a polling site, you can serve a crucial role in preventing and resolving issues that would otherwise bar eligible Americans access to the ballot box.